v-stickykeys/circleci-config-validator/README.md

 ## Features

 After opening your CircleCI `config.yml` file, select the `CircleCI Config Validator: Validate` command from the command palette.
-You should see a prompt that says if your config is valid or invalid.
+You should see a prompt in the bottom right that says if your config is valid or invalid.

 ![command palette](images/command_palette.png)

-To see the list of errors open the VSCode Output Console and select "CircleCI Config Validator" from the dropdown menu.
+To see the list of errors open the VSCode `PROBLEMS` console.

 ![prompt](images/output.png)